-You can do the same thing with your entertainment console – when you turn off the television, the cable/satellite box also goes off, as does the video game console, the VCR, the DVD player, and so on.
+You can do the same thing with your entertainment console: When you turn off the television, the cable/satellite box also goes off, as does the video game console, the VCR, the DVD player, and so on.
 This can save you a lot of electricity and significantly trim your power bill.

 98. Don’t beat yourself up when you make a mistake.

-Even if you make ten good choices, it’s easy to beat yourself up and feel like a failure over one bad choice.
+Even if you make 10 good choices, it’s easy to beat yourself up and feel like a failure over one bad choice.
 If you make a big mistake and realize it, think about why you realized it now instead of then, and try to apply that later on.
 The memory of that mistake can end up being very valuable, indeed.

 99. Always keep looking ahead.